Fairfax: Established Residential Community

 Our Service in Fairfax

-We cover the entirety of Fairfax — Williams Boulevard SW through town, Ely Road, the residential subdivisions east and west of the highway, and the light industrial zones.
+We cover the entirety of Fairfax — Williams Boulevard SW through town, Ely Road, and the residential subdivisions east and west of the highway.
 Response time runs 55-70 minutes typical from our Cedar Rapids dispatch.
-We have no service exclusions inside Fairfax city limits.
+We have no service exclusions inside Fairfax city limits, and the same crews, equipment, and IICRC S500 protocols apply to Fairfax addresses that we use anywhere else in the metro.

 Recent Work in Fairfax

-Fairfax residential subdivision home — sump pump failure during May storm.
+Fairfax residential subdivision home — sump pump failure during May rainfall.
 4 inches of water in finished basement.
-Original 13-year-old sump pump had been cycling normally but quit during the storm peak.
+Original 13-year-old sump pump had been cycling normally but quit during peak intake.
 Standard mitigation, drying, partial reconstruction.
 Replaced sump with higher-capacity unit and battery backup.

 - Older home expertise matched with newer construction familiarity — Fairfax has both, and we work with both.